felixrieseberg/ember-cli-azure-deploy/README.md

 This is cool because Azure Websites can be automatically hooked up to any Git repository (including GitHub, BitBucket, etc).
 Together with this module, enabling continuous deployment for your Ember Cli app - simply push a new commit to GitHub and the new version of your website will be live within seconds.

 ##### Installation
-Run `npm install --save ember-cli-deploy-azure` in your Ember Cli app's root folder.
+Run `npm install --save-dev -g ember-cli-deploy-azure` in your Ember Cli app's root folder.

 ##### Usage
 Run `azure-deploy init` once in your Ember Cli app's root folder.